Mona-Klj/Movies-Correlation-Project/README.md

 7- Dropped the rows which the values are in the 'released' column, that doesn't have a full date

-8- Converted 'released' to datetime type.
+8- Converted 'released' to datetime type .

 9- Reordered columns and sorted by gross values.